lkirkwood/netdox/docs/arch.md

 + `192.168.200.81`
 + `alias.org`

-So, the superset for a node created with the DNS names `domain.com` and `domain.net`, is the combined list:
+So, the superset for a node created with the DNS names `domain.com` and `domain.net`, is the combined set:
 + `domain.com`
 + `192.168.200.25`
 + `domain.net`
 + `192.168.200.81`
 + `alias.org`

-This list, sorted and joined with `;` characters, is the ID for all unprocessed nodes.
+This set is the ID for all unprocessed nodes.
 The consolidation process merges soft nodes with the linkable node that has the smallest matching superset to create processed nodes.

 ## Exclusive Nodes